 Andy Copeland was born in Spartanburg, South Carolina, and graduated with a degree in business administration from The University of South Carolina.
 In 1983, Andy and his wife, Donna, were married in Spartanburg, where they had their two daughters: Paige and Aimee.
 The family moved to Georgia in 1994 and settled in Snellville, where Andy started a career in finance.

 Andy is now a financial advisor with Edward Jones in Lawrenceville, Georgia.
 He is a past president of the Rotary Club of South Gwinnett County and he currently serves as treasurer and board member of Friends of Disabled Adults and Children (FODAC).

 Alexandra “Ali” Lawrence has a diverse background in public relations, marketing and communications – across nonprofit, health-related and government sectors.
 After graduating from the University of Alabama with a BA in public relations, Ali worked for a healthcare PR agency in Manhattan.
 Since moving to Atlanta, she has worked for several well-known organizations, including the Centers for Disease Control and Prevention, Children’s Healthcare of Atlanta, Alliant Health Solutions and WebMD.

 Ali has volunteered at Children’s Healthcare of Atlanta, Pound Puppies ‘N Kittens and Paradox Spay and Neuter Clinic – an organization that provides veterinary services to low-income pet owners.
 She is currently enrolled in the clinical social work master’s degree program at Kennesaw State University, with the long-term goal of becoming a mental health therapist.

 Brad received his JD from Emory University School of Law and earned his BS in industrial and systems engineering from the Georgia Institute of Technology.
-He hopes to provide legal advice and support to ACF.

 Anne McSweeney, LMSW